software-mansion/react-native-reanimated/docs/docs/animations.md

 First we start a timing to the minimum swing position (`-10` degrees), after that we start a loop that goes between `-10` and `10` degrees five times (same as in the previous implementation).
 Finally, we add a finishing timing animation that makes the rotation go back to zero.
 For the surrounding timing animation we pass a duration that is half of the duration we use for the looped animation.
-It is because those animations makes half the distance, thus this way we maintain the similar velocity for the initial, middle and finishing swings.
+It is because those animations make half the distance, thus this way we maintain the similar velocity for the initial, middle and finishing swings.
 Below we present the end result:

 [GIF]